 This is all illegal stuff.
 Sargent Poma at the Dept of Transportation told me that if any construction crews are going to take over street parking like this for any extended amount of time, they have to pay for a permit.
 This makes perfect sense: it’s a private company using public resources.
 Film crews pay city permits every day when they take over streets.

-In addition, Street Services investigated complaints about the parkway (The area between the street and private property.
-Waverly doesn’t have sidewalks, so it’s just a kind of paved/pebbled area flush with the street.)
+In addition, Street Services investigated complaints about the parkway (The parkway is the area between the street and private property.
+It usually includes a sidewalk, but Waverly doesn’t have sidewalks.)
 It’s illegal to claim parking spaces with cones or trash cans, and construction equipment can’t be left out hanging all over the road or parkway — it must be hitched to a truck or car.
 And no double parking all afternoon!

 Most egregious of all was the Bastard Wall, built against code, without a permit, or Building & Safety inspection.
 And because it extended into the parkway, it stole city property as it added land value to the house.
 Scary Driveway was also built without inspection or permits…and implicit danger.
 Scream and Scream Again!